SyncEngine/docs/docs/user/dashboard.md

 > **Tip:** Always start with a **Dry Run (Safe)** when testing new automations.
 Once you’re confident the logic is correct, switch to **Run** mode to test the full live workflow.

-The Previewer is your best friend during automation development — providing a safe, interactive environment to experiment, debug, and refine your logic before going live.
+The Previewer is your best friend during automation development, providing a safe, interactive environment to experiment, debug, and refine your logic before going live.

 ---